neo4jrb/neo4j-core/README.md

 In neo4j-core there are two version of these methods, one that create transaction and close the iterable for you and one raw where you have to do it yourself (which may give you be better performance).

+Future (when Neo4j 2.1 is released)
+* Support for fulltext search
+* Compound keys in index

-### Status 2013-10-01
+### Status 2013-10-04

 * Impl.
 CRUD operations on nodes/relationships
 * Impl. navigation of relationships
-* Started to impl Label support
+* Indexing via label works
-* Using 2.0.0-M4
+* Using 2.0.0-M6

 Investigate/TODO

-* How do I test using Neo4j Server on travis ?
+* Run test on Travis with Neo4j Server - copy .travis file from neography
-* How do I clean database between tests
 * Use ImpermanentDatabase